Design Compare

 How do I compare my design to the live website?

-Open the live site in UX Peeker, click Compare, and upload the design image for that page.
+Open the live site in UX Peeker, click Compare, and bring in the design for that page — connect Figma and pick the frame, or upload a PNG/JPG.
 The design overlays the real page with an opacity slider — fade it in and out to spot every difference.
 The design scrolls in sync with the page.

 How do I check if a website matches the design pixel-perfectly?

-Overlay comparison is the fastest manual method: put the design at 50% opacity over the live page and every spacing, size, font, and alignment mismatch becomes visible immediately.
+Overlay comparison is the fastest reliable method: put the design at around 50% opacity over the live page and every spacing, size, font, and alignment mismatch becomes visible immediately.
 Slide toward 100% to see the design, toward 0% to see the site.

 Do I need a browser extension for design overlay comparison?

-No. Extensions like pixel-perfect overlay plugins work only in your own browser and only for you.
-UX Peeker runs the comparison in the review workspace itself — your whole team and even clients see the same overlay through a share link, with no install.
+No. Pixel-perfect overlay extensions work only in your own browser and only for you.
+UX Peeker runs the comparison in the review workspace itself — your whole team, and even clients, see the same overlay through a share link, with nothing to install.

 Can I comment on mismatches while comparing?